Kallinteris-Andreas/gymnasium-mujoco-minari-v0-datasets/descriptions/HalfCheetah-simple.md

 The data is collected from the `[HalfCheetah](https://gymnasium.farama.org/environments/mujoco/half_cheetah/)` environment.
-The Agent was trained with `Stable Baselines 3`'s implementation of `SAC` for $100 \cdot 10^3$ steps.
-This "simple" policy runs slowly and falls over frequently.
+The Agent was trained with `Stable Baselines 3`'s implementation of `TQC` for $10^6$ steps.
+This "simple" policy runs with decent speed and never falls over frequently.